Pre-Operative Instructions: Robotic Radical Prostatectomy

 The Kegels should be 10 repetitions in a row holding each contraction for a count of 10 with a few seconds of relaxing the muscle in between each contraction.
 Before surgery, doing 4-8 sets of 10 reps every day in the weeks preceding surgery would be helpful.
 The first few days after the catheter is removed three sets a day can be done.
 Then for the remainder of that first week you should increase to doing 10 reps every other hour.
 After that, you can increase to doing them every waking hour.
 When done correctly you should not squirt urine while tightening or relaxing, become sore, or have your control worsening.

-The day before your surgery, please follow a clear liquid diet.
+The day before your surgery, please eat very light meals and stay hydrated, in the evening before surgery try to stay on a clear liquid diet.
 This includes the following: tea, broth, popsicles, water, Gatorade, apple juice, cranberry juice, grape juice, black coffee, Jell-O, cola/7-Up.

 ***DO NOT DRINK ORANGE JUICE, TOMATO JUICE OR MILK!*** NOTHING TO EAT OR DRINK AFTER MIDNIGHT